 Scientific studies of curcumin, the active ingredient in turmeric, confirm it has much more to offer than the distinctive yellow or gold coloring it imparts to curry dishes.
 Besides working to rid the body of free radicals caused by oxidation, it has extremely beneficial effects on inflammation.
 (1)

-Since medicinal dosages of curcumin usually run at a gram or more daily, eating enough turmeric to get an appreciable amount of curcumin through diet isn’t practical.
+Since medicinal dosages of curcumin usually run at 500 milligrams (mg) or more daily, eating enough turmeric to get an appreciable amount of curcumin through diet isn’t practical.
 Purchasing an encapsulated extract to deliver the recommended dosage solves this problem.

-Besides assisting the body with curcumin absorption, piperine (also known as bioperine) boosts uptake of other phytonutrients like lycopene and resveratrol.
+Besides assisting the body with curcumin absorption, piperine (also known as Bioperine) boosts uptake of other phytonutrients as well as medications due to its bioavailability enhancing properties.
 (4)

 Chronic inflammation is implicated in a number of serious health disorders, including heart disease, cancer, Alzheimer’s, inflammatory conditions like rheumatoid arthritis, and diseases associated with obesity.
 (5, 6, 7)

 In a clinical trial testing curcumin supplements with rheumatoid arthritis patients, those with the most improvement took curcumin alone; patients using curcumin in combination with an anti-inflammatory drug, as well as those using the pharmaceutical drug on its own, experienced less improvement.
 (8)

 Even with established inflammatory conditions that have developed over a period of years, curcumin can offer as much or more help in normalizing the system as certain anti-inflammatory drugs.
 (9) When such powerful effects can be realized from a natural substance, avoiding pharmaceutical drugs and the possibility of detrimental side effects is an appealing option.
 (10, 11)